 The quick and easy deployment of new virtual servers makes configuring additional servers for the network much less involved and time consuming than adding a physical server.

-With the growing trend for a lot of companies these days is to migrate more and more business operations to the cloud.
+The growing trend for a lot of companies, these days is to migrate more and more business operations to the cloud.

 The cloud is becoming much more reliable, manageable, and cost-effective all the time.